 — Rob Townsend (@rbthisted) March 12, 2016

-In fact, I was struck by how audacious the fullest version of our plans, notably the proposal we recently submitted to the NEH, really are.
+In fact, I was struck by how comparatively ambitious the most audacious version of our plans, notably the proposal we recently submitted to the NEH, really are.
 This was both encouraging and, in a way, discouraging, as it brought to the surface the heavy lifting we will have to do to achieve our goals, and the many potential obstacles in our way.

 But there is also great promise.
 Unsurprisingly, 3D Atlanta, the showpiece of the SIF, garnered lots of interest – and it is the historical aspect of that project, in particular its implications for the politics of historical representation, that I want to write about today.
 After my panel, I had a long discussion with James Grossman, executive director of the AHA, and Kolleen Guy, a professor of history at UT San Antonio, about VR as a historical tool.

 We began by talking about the limitations of VR – the way it promises a “virtual” experience, but may not be able to recreate the smells, sounds, and tactile experience of the past.
 Some of these, notably the soundscape of the city, seem technicallly possible, while others – the smells for instance – are not yet to my knowledge feasible.
 Either way, they point to the need for great attention to detail, which I think is clearly on the minds of those building the city.
 Certainly, previous blogging about getting the night sky correct, for instance, suggests this.

 On a theoretical level, however, it suggests the need to think carefully about how to seek authenticity and close recreation while avoiding presenting what will necessarily remain a recreation.
 This issue becomes particularly acute once the game like aspects of the project begin to come on line, and the static cityscape becomes a platform for historical narrative.